leovandriel/caffe2_cpp_tutorial/README.md

 <img src="script/mnist.jpg" alt="MNIST" width="300"/>

+After testing the trained model is stored in `tmp/mnist_init_net.pb` and `tmp/mnist_predict_net.pb`.
+For an example implentation of how to use this trained model, take a look at `predict_example()` in [mnist.cc](https://github.com/leonardvandriel/caffe2_cpp_tutorial/blob/master/src/caffe2/binaries/mnist.cc#L321).
+This implementation is "pure" Caffe2 and does not rely on any helper methods.
+For an implementation that does use helper methods, take a look at `imagenet`.

 ## RNNs and LSTM Networks

 In [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) Andrej Karpathy describes how to train a recurrent neural network (RNN) on a large volume of text and how to generate new text using such a network.
 The Caffe2 tutorial [RNNs and LSTM Networks](https://caffe2.ai/docs/RNNs-and-LSTM-networks.html) covers this technique using the [char_rnn.py](https://github.com/caffe2/caffe2/blob/master/caffe2/python/examples/char_rnn.py) script.